 These are really powerful and if you've already created a free resource library, you can house these content upgrades there, so you're not having to create pages and pages of opt-ins, which can be a major nightmare.

-Melyssa Griffin from The Nectar Collective provides a great blog post on how to create your resource library, all that you have to do is link to it from within your blog post or send people to a landing page specifically to grab their content upgrades.
+Melyssa Griffin provides a great blog post on how to create your resource library, all that you have to do is link to it from within your blog post or send people to a landing page specifically to grab their content upgrades.
 You could also add this link to your email signature as well, encouraging people to grab the free resource library!

 #4: Add a signup bar to your homepage and blog page

-Use it to encourage people to sign up to your newsletter by getting access to your free resource library, free course or other freebie lead magnet.
+Use it to encourage people to sign up for your newsletter by getting access to your free resource library, free course, or other freebie lead magnet.

 Another option is to make your home page just an opt-in, so that it is the first thing people do when they land on your site from a direct URL.
 A great example of this is Noah Kagan's blog, OkDork.
 The top half of the page is all about the opt-in…

-I've removed mine while I'm going through the rebrand, but I'm going to implement something similar to what Melyssa has, because my home page is the blog.
+I'm going to implement something similar to what Melyssa has because my home page is the blog.
 Figure out what works best for you.

 #5: Utilise Facebook's lead ads